celogeek/go-comic-converter/README.md

     	Remove blank image
   -manga or -manga=1 (to enabled), -manga=0 (to disabled)
     	Manga mode (right to left)
-  -hascover or -hascover=1 (to enabled), -hascover=0 (to disabled) (default 1)
-    	Has cover.
-Indicate if your comic have a cover.
-The first page will be used as a cover and include after the title.
   -limitmb=int
     	Limit size of the EPUB: Default nolimit (0), Minimum 20 -strip or -strip=1 (to enabled), -strip=0 (to disabled)